-- Creates a huge leveraged network for investors in the entire market.
+- It creates a huge leveraged network for investors in the entire market.
 Enhances the value of money.

 Disadvantages of Trading in Options

-- If the market moves into the opposite direction to view, losses can be huge.
+- If the market moves in the opposite direction to view, losses can be huge.

 - Creates a bubble in the financial market, if not controlled can burst the economy.